 Reheat in the microwave or a pot on your stove over medium heat until warmed through.

 I haven’t frozen this soup yet, but I assume it freezes perfectly fine.
 I’d use a freezer-safe container, leaving room for expansion, and keep for up to 3 months.
 Thaw in the fridge overnight or in a pot on the stove.

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.

-More Vegan Lunch Recipes
+More Tasty Vegan Appetizer Recipes

 Vegan Roasted Red Pepper and Tomato Soup

 - Silicone baking mat or parchment paper (optional)